 Managing thorny olive plants works best with a combination of manual removal followed up by chemical application.
 If your plant is large and established, you might need a chainsaw or at least hedge clippers to cut it back close to the ground.

-You can dig up the root ball or, for an easier time, and spray the exposed ends of the stumps with a strong glyphosate solution.
-When the stumps sprout new growth, spray them again with a diluted glyphosate solution.
+You can dig up the root ball or, for an easier time, and spray the exposed ends of the stumps with a strong herbicide solution.
+When the stumps sprout new growth, spray them again.

 The best time to do your thorny olive control is before the plant fruits in the autumn, to prevent the spread of seeds.